 - Food Manufacturing Sub-sectors of food processing that are prevalent throughout the region include animal and marine oils; bottled water and beverages; coffee roasting; condiments; confectioneries; meat processing and packing; prepared foods; poultry processing; sauces and spices; snack foods; sugarcane refining; and fresh, frozen and prepared seafood.
-The Food Manufacturing cluster is strong within Jefferson Parish and includes businesses such as Chef Paul Prudhomme's Magic Seasoning Blends, Zatarain's, King Creole, Chisesi Pride, Coca-Cola Enterprises, and Sara Lee. - Telecommunications The Telecommunications cluster includes manufacturers of network, switching, and transmission equipment, telephone and facsimile machines, fiber optic materials and cable, wireless communications equipment, and satellite communications systems.
+The food manufacturing cluster is strong within Jefferson Parish and includes businesses such as Chef Paul Prudhomme's Magic Seasoning Blends, Zatarain's, King Creole, Chisesi Pride, Coca-Cola Enterprises, and Sara Lee. - Telecommunications The telecommunications cluster includes manufacturers of network, switching, and transmission equipment, telephone and facsimile machines, fiber optic materials and cable, wireless communications equipment, and satellite communications systems.
 Jefferson Parish has experienced significant growth in the broadcasting and telecommunications portion of this cluster, which includes radio and television broadcasting, cable and satellite networks and wireless communications.
-Cox Cable and AT&T have significant investment in Jefferson Parish. - Computer Systems Design This cluster includes custom computer programming services, computer systems design services and computer facilities management services.
+Cox Cable and AT&T have significant investments in Jefferson Parish. - Computer Systems Design This cluster includes custom computer programming services, computer systems design services and computer facilities management services.
 Jefferson Parish and the State of Louisiana have recognized the importance of this cluster by providing the Customized Software Tax Exemption.
-JEDCO is also moving forward with the development of the Churchill Technology & Business Park that is envisioned as a catalyst for even further development of this cluster. - Motion Picture and Digital Interactive Media Louisiana is currently one of the top three destinations in the United States for film production, largely due to the state's package of tax breaks for the film industry.
+JEDCO's Business Incubator is home to tenants from the information technology small business cluster. - Motion Picture and Digital Interactive Media Louisiana is currently one of the top three destinations in the United States for film production, largely due to the state's package of tax breaks for the film industry.
 The New Orleans region, in particular, has become an attractive place for film production due to its unique landscape and culture, and its proximity to either coast.
-Jefferson Parish's Elmwood Business Park is a hub of industry activity, being home to the Robert E. Nims Center as well as supporting businesses such as Panavision's film equipment rental, Axium, Available Lighting, Continental Film & Digital Labs Gulfstar Rental Solutions and newly established Cineworks.
+Jefferson Parish's Elmwood Business Park is a hub of industry activity, being home to the Robert E. Nims Center as well as supporting businesses such as Panavision's film equipment rental, Cineworks, Available Lighting, Strike it Green, Silver Screen Supply and Gulfstar Rental Solutions.